wiluite/CSV_co_old/README.md

 ## C++20 CSV data reader

-CSV_co is a C++20 coroutine-driven, one-pass and callback-providing CSV data processor, reader or parser.
+CSV_co is a C++20 coroutine-driven, callback-providing and safe CSV data processor, reader or parser.
-Hope, the tool is to a large extent in line with standard RFC 4180, because it was conceived and has been designed to handle field selection transparently.
+Hope, the tool is to a large extent in line with standard RFC 4180, because it was conceived and has been developed to handle complicated field selection transparently.
 The following requirements seem satisfied:

 - MS-DOS (and Unix) style line endings.
 - Optional header line.